-- The warmer the soil, the better.
-Consider laying black or red plastic (which you can purchase through many garden catalogs) over the planting area.
+- The warmer the soil, the better: Consider laying black or red plastic (which you can purchase through many garden catalogs) over the planting area.
 This will warm the soil, and the red plastic, specifically, reflects UV light up onto the undersides of the tomato leaves, which helps with photosynthesis.

-- Grow your tomatoes in a raised bed garden.
-The soil in raised beds dries out earlier in spring, and warms up more quickly than traditional garden beds as well.
+- Grow your tomatoes in a raised bed garden: The soil in raised beds dries out earlier in spring and warms up more quickly than traditional garden beds as well.

-- Have frost protection measures in place.
-Even though early season varieties generally withstand cool temperatures well, a frost will still damage them.
+- Have frost protection measures in place: Even though early season varieties generally withstand cool temperatures well, a frost will still damage them.
 Consider installing framing for a low tunnel, or have sheets or floating row covers on hand if frost threatens.
 Wall O' Waters are a great option as well.

 Ten Early Season Tomato Varieties

-With these tips in mind, here are ten reliable early season tomato varieties:
+With these tips in mind, here are ten reliable early-season tomato varieties:

-'Bush Beefsteak' produces a harvest in 62 days after transplanting.
+- 'Bush Beefsteak': 'Bush Beefsteak' produces a harvest in 62 days after transplanting.
 It produces plenty of deep red 8 to 12 ounce, sweet tomatoes.
 The compact, bushy plants are a good choice for containers, as well as for Square Foot Gardening.
 Determinate.

-'Matina' produces a crop in about 70 days.
+- 'Matina': 'Matina' produces a crop in about 70 days.
 The potato-leafed plants bear clusters of three-inch red, round tomatoes throughout the growing season.
 The tomatoes have a good, beefsteak tomato flavor.
 Indeterminate.

-'Silvery Fir Tree' is a pretty plant with unique, silvery-gray, carrot-like foliage.
+- 'Silvery Fir Tree': 'Silvery Fir Tree' is a pretty plant with unique, silvery-gray, carrot-like foliage.
 The compact plants are a great option for those who want to grow tomatoes in containers.
 It produces a crop of smallish orange fruits 58 days after planting.
 The fruits have a lot of gel for their size, and the tang of the gel is balanced by the mild flavor of the flesh.
 'Silvery Fir Tree' was introduced by Seed Savers International in 1995.
 Determinate.